 Robbins Arroyo LLP: Walter Investment Management Corp.
 (WAC) Misled Shareholders According to a Recently Filed Class Action

 Robbins Arroyo LLP announces that a class action complaint was filed against Walter Investment Management Corp.
 (NYSE: WAC) in the U.S. District Court for the Middle District of Florida.
-The complaint is brought on behalf of all purchasers of Walter securities between February 29, 2016 and March 13, 2017, for alleged violations of the Securities Exchange Act of 1934 by Walter’s officers and directors.
+The complaint is brought on behalf of all purchasers of Walter securities between May 3, 2016 and March 13, 2017, for alleged violations of the Securities Exchange Act of 1934 by Walter’s officers and directors.
 Walter operates as an independent servicer and originator of mortgage loans, and a servicer of reverse mortgage loans in the United States.
-Among the company’s subsidiaries is Ditech Financial.

-Walter Accused of Failing to Implement Adequate Financial Controls
+Walter Accused of Failing to Implement Adequate Internal Controls

 Walter Shareholders Have Legal Options

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Leonid Kandinov at (800) 350-6003, or you can complete the form below and we will contact you directly.